cs3157/canvas-wrangler/README.md

     python canvas-wrangler.py <course id> <assignment id> <grades spreadsheet>

+To run Canvas Wrangler without submitting to Canvas, for testing, use the `-n` flag.
+The program will print out information about the arguments and the data it was going to post, then quit before submitting to Canvas.

 For additional information about usage of flags, run `python canvas-wrangler.py --help`

 Other Remarks
 -------------
-If there are any problems/suggestions, please feel free to contact me about them at [j.hui@columbia.edu](mailto:j.hui@columbia.edu)
+If you have any problems/suggestions/complaints/_love letters to the old Courseworks_, please feel free to contact me about them at [j.hui@columbia.edu](mailto:j.hui@columbia.edu)